ledisdb/ledisdb/doc/commands.md

 ```

 ## Bitmap

-### BSETBIT key offset value
+### BGET key

-Sets or clear the bit at `offset` in the binary data sotred at `key`.
+Returns the whole binary data stored at `key`.
-The bit is either set or cleared depending on `value`, which can be either `0` or `1`.
-The *offset* argument is required to be qual to 0, and smaller than
-2^23 (this means bitmap limits to 8MB).

 **Return value**

-int64 : the original bit value stored at offset.
+bulk: the raw value of key, or nil when key does not exist.

 **Examples**

 ```
-ledis> BSETBIT flag 0 1
+ledis> BMSETBIT flag 0 1 5 1 6 1
-(integer) 0
-ledis> BSETBIT flag 0 0
-(integer) 1
+(integer) 3
-ledis> BGETBIT flag 0 99
+ledis> BGET flag
-ERR invalid command param
+a
 ```